scds/intro-python/lessons/lesson3b.md

 </details>

 ## Lesson Objectives
-- Learn what a boolean is
+- Learn what booleans are.
-- Use boolean operators
+- Use boolean operators.
-- Compare numerical values
+- Compare numerical values.

 <!-- ## Lesson Video
 The following video demonstrates each of the steps outlined below in text.